redhat-openstack/website/source/index.html.md

 Come see us at **Booth H4** at the [OpenStack Summit](http://openstack.org/summit) next week in Vancouver

+## RDO Manager

+OPENSTACK DEPLOYMENT AND MANAGEMENT IN PRODUCTION ENVIRONMENTS FROM THE COMMUNITY

+[RDO-Manager Get started here!]

 ## Get Involved

 There are many ways to [get involved](get involved) with the RDO community once you [ get started](quickstart).
 The simplest way is to [head over to the ask.openstack.org forum](http://ask.openstack.org) and help answer questions.